 Today I am thrilled to spotlight on the Fairmont St Andrews, a luxury contemporary hotel and Wedding Venue on the rugged Scottish coast with views overlooking St Andrews, the Home of Golf, and the North Sea.

-I recently visited with my family and from the moment you walk through the doors its not just another hotel, it is an incredibly special experience.
+I recently visited with my family and from the moment you walk through the doors its not just another hotel, it is on another level of WOW.

 To give you some history when Don & Nancy Panoz, the visionary founders of this luxury Scottish hotel discovered a breathtaking cliff-top location overlooking the legendary St Andrews they set out to create Scotland’s newest resort destination.